MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-query-overview.md

 ![Screenshot of Power B I Desktop showing New Source button.](media/desktop-query-overview/query-overview-new-source-menu.png)

-For more information about available data sources, see **Data Sources**.
-For information about connecting to data, including examples and steps, see **Connect to Data**.
+For more information about available data sources, see [Data Sources](../connect-data/desktop-data-sources.md).
+For information about connecting to data, including examples and steps, see [Connect to Data](../connect-data/desktop-connect-to-data.md).

 The **Transform** tab provides access to common data transformation tasks, such as: